ovh/docs/pages/web/microsoft-collaborative-solutions/feature_resources/guide.en-gb.md

 A calendar excerpt of your own events labelled **Schedule** will show up on the right-hand side as soon as you add a resource or person to the event.
 It provides a graphical preview of resource availability on the chosen day; you can set the time and duration of the event directly via mouse clicks and the selection menu on the top-right.

 If needed, click on `Scheduling assistant`{.action} in the **People** pane to open an even more detailed overview.
-This assistant is helpful for bigger events or if you have to manage conflicts, because it is visualising the entire scheduling process.
+This assistant is helpful for bigger events or if you have to manage conflicts, because it visualises the entire scheduling process.
 You can verify availability and adjust your planning by selecting locations and contacts, without leaving this interface.

 ![assistant](images/exchange-resources-step6.png){.thumbnail}